 Diversity of Views and Experiences Fellowships

 The Diversity of Views and Experiences (DOVE) Fellowship helps graduate programs promote the diversity of views, experiences, and ideas in the pursuit of research, scholarship and creative excellence.
-This diversity is promoted through the recruitment and support of academically excellent students (US citizens and US permanent residents only) with diverse ethnic, racial, economic, and educational backgrounds and experiences.
-The award includes a stipend of $22,500 for the academic year 2014-2015, plus tuition and subsidized health insurance.
+This diversity is promoted through the recruitment and support of academically excellent students (US citizens and US permanent residents only) with diverse ethnic, racial, economic, and educational backgrounds.
+The award includes a stipend of $22,500 for the academic year 2021-2022, plus tuition and subsidized health insurance.
 Prospective students are nominated by their chosen major department to compete in a University-wide competition.

 Our students have also been competitive and successful in obtaining external fellowships, including the ones listed below: